-Fiat Money vs. Digital Currency
+Fiat Money vs. Cryptocurrency

-Money is a requirement of any financial transaction and a collectively accepted representation of value around the world.
+Money is a requirement of any financial transaction and is a collectively accepted representation of value around the world.
 In the earliest eras of civilization, societies denominated money in livestock like cows, goats, and camels.
 Then, everything from cowrie shells to salt saw widespread use as a form of money, before giving way to the more familiar form of precious metal coinage.
 Today, fiat money — government-issued legal tender with no intrinsic value — represents the most dominant iteration of money.
 For many, paper bills and coins are the only form of money they have ever known.

 However, as history has shown us, money evolves, and its next stage is upon us.
 The emergence of blockchain technology and cryptocurrency over the last decade presents a foundational update to the world’s systems of money and value.
 Built on decentralized blockchain networks, digital currencies like bitcoin (BTC) and ether (ETH) are not controlled by a single governmental body and offer significant opportunities for financial inclusion worldwide.
-The global crypto market was worth more than $350 billion in 2020, representing around 36 million unique wallet holders.

 What determines whether cryptocurrency is, in fact, money?
 It all comes down to satisfying three key criteria: